Instructions Reference

 #xsl:decimal-format

-xsl:decimal-format declares a named (or default) decimal format that controls how the format-number() function renders numeric values.
-This is a top-level declaration.
+xsl:decimal-format declares a named, or default, decimal format.
+This format controls how the format-number() function renders numeric values.
+It is a top-level declaration.

 C# parallel: CultureInfo.NumberFormat or custom NumberFormatInfo: